Frank Church: Youth, family, and early education

 Frank Forrester Church III was born on July 25, 1924, in Boise, Idaho.
 He traced his ancestry from the East Coast of the United States, with his grandfather, Frank Forrester Church I, moving to Idaho during the height of the gold rush that followed the end of the Civil War.
 Church III was the younger of two sons of Frank Forrester Church II and Laura Bilderback Church.
 His older brother Richard Church became a career officer in the United States Marine Corps, and retired as a colonel.
-Another branch of the Church family included Rear Admiral Albert T. Church II, as well as Vice Admiral Albert T. Church III, the author of the Church Report.

 His father co-owned a sporting goods store and took the sons on fishing, hunting, and hiking outings in the Idaho mountains.
 The family was reportedly very Catholic and conservative, with Church attending St. Joseph's School as a youngster, where he went by the nickname "Frosty."
-In his youth, Church admired senator William Borah, who represented Idaho in the United States Senate from 1907 until 1940.
-When Borah died in 1940, Church walked by the open coffin in the rotunda of the state capitol.
+In his youth, Church admired William Borah, who represented Idaho in the United States Senate from 1907 until his death in 1940.
+When Borah died, Church walked by the open coffin in the rotunda of the State Capitol.
 He stated that "Because he was a senator, I wanted to become one, too."
 Church graduated from Boise High School in 1942, where he served as student body president.
-As a junior in 1941, he won the American Legion National Oratorical Contest, which resulted in him receiving sufficient funds to provide for his four year enrollment at Stanford University, California, where he joined Theta Xi fraternity.
+As a junior in 1941, he won the American Legion National Oratorical Contest, which resulted in him receiving sufficient funds to provide for his four-year enrollment at Stanford University in California, where he joined the Theta Xi fraternity.